 Asked about the road ahead in terms of measuring the ROI of destination marketing, Michael Gehrisch, President of Destination Marketing Association International (DMAI), in his recent interview with The Place Brand Observer answered as follows:

-How to measure the success (ROI) of destination marketing?
+How to measure the success and ROI of destination marketing?

 Michael Gehrisch: As the DMO’s role in the tourism ecosystem changes, the DMO business model must transform.
 An important outcome of this undertaking is the need for DMOs to consider new measures of success beyond traditional industry transactional measures to incorporate metrics that reflect changing roles and responsibilities.